theleaguevoice/vi/Readme.md

         // references may be provided by some IOC container _manager = new SecurityManager(processWatcher, lockfileWatcher);

-        // this call will block the main Thread, this whole manager should run within dedicated Thread.
+        // this call will block the main Thread, this whole manager should run within his own dedicated Thread.
         _manager.Start();
     }
 }